5cnetwork/5cnetwork.github.io/_posts/2017-04-27-Cloud-tech.md

 **Cloud technology**

 The underlying concept of cloud computing dates back to 1969.
-Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.
+Later Amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.
+It started in 2006 when Amazon began offering its simple storage service and soon following up with its Elastic Compute Service.
+This is a secure and resizable compute capacity in the cloud.

 It has as of now began its revolution in the IT segment.
 Improvement in the quantity of Service provider and the quantity of the start-up relying on cloud based technology has also increased.
 Cloud had made everything cheaper and better than the on-premise services.
 The services offered by the cloud is the reason for its tremendous growth.
 In the previous couple of years, cloud had met all the computational necessities of the client and changed the way of processing.